 South Coastal Counties Legal Services, Inc. (SCCLS), a growing non-profit legal aid program providing free civil legal assistance to eligible low-income residents of Southeastern MA, Cape Cod, and the Islands, seeks to hire a Supervising Attorney to develop and lead the advocacy staff of the Housing/Benefits unit at its subsidiary, the Justice Center of Southeast Massachusetts (JCSM).

-SCCLS and its subsidiary, the Justice Center of Southeast Massachusetts (JCSM), with a staff of 75 and 4 offices in Brockton, Fall River, New Bedford and Hyannis, is the principal provider of free, civil legal aid to low-income residents of Southeastern Massachusetts, Cape Cod, and the islands of Martha’s Vineyard and Nantucket.
+SCCLS and its subsidiary, the Justice Center of Southeast Massachusetts (JCSM), with a combined staff of nearly 80, is the principal provider of free, civil legal aid to low-income residents of Southeastern Massachusetts, Cape Cod, and the islands of Martha’s Vineyard and Nantucket.
+SCCLS law offices are located in Hyannis, New Bedford and Fall River.
+The Justice Center is located in Brockton.
 SCCLS’ core mission is to achieve justice for eligible clients through community-based advocacy.
-The organization seeks attorneys committed to providing high quality legal representation through a lens of economic and racial justice.
+The organization prioritizes legal services in: housing, public benefits, elder law, domestic relations, employment, education, immigration, and consumer matters.

 Develop and implement an articulated vision for housing (in collaboration with the Directing Attorney of Housing Advocacy) and benefits advocacy that includes high quality direct legal representation and addressing underlying systemic issues; maintain a small and strategic caseload